 Don’t worry if this is too technical for you because, as we will see below, there are easy ways to add structured data to your website without knowing the low technical details.

 Here is an example of how schema markup looks like:

-Although Structured data is not yet part of the Google ranking algorithm, it is still important for SEO for many reasons.
+Although Structured data is not yet part of the Google ranking algorithm, it is still vital for SEO for many reasons.

 Prepare your website for ‘future’ SEO

-First, it is a feature that is gaining ground and Google officially stated that it may be something that will go into the ranking algorithm in the near future.
+Schema markup is a feature that is gaining ground, and Google officially stated that it may be something that will go into the ranking algorithm in the near future.

 So, besides taking advantage of the benefits described below, you also prepare your website for future SEO.

 Make your search snippets informative and attractive